GM 1.4L Turbo Intake Manifold PCV Valve Fix Kits

 V1 Kit: This is the original PCV fix kit.
 This kit routes the PCV gas through a check valve into a BNR throttle body spacer.
 Because this kit requires a throttle body spacer, it is more expensive to use if you don't already have the spacer.
 However, those who already have a BNR throttle body spacer, or want one for other purposes will find the V1 kit cheaper by $10.
 One benefit to this kit is that the check valve can be removed for inspection or cleaning by disconnecting the throttle body spacer, which doesn't require intake manifold removal.

-V2 Kit: I designed the V2 kit to reduce the cost of this fix.
-Instead of returning the PCV gas to a BNR throttle body spacer like the V1 kit does, this kit uses a special brake booster tee connector on the intake manifold itself.
-While the adapter and some components add to the cost of the kit itself, the V2 kit saves you $45 as you no longer need to buy a separate BNR throttle body spacer.
-The only drawback is that the check valve cannot be easily removed for inspection without pulling the intake manifold itself.
-However, the check valve is extremely robust and over-built for this application, so service shouldn't be needed for well over 50,000 miles, if ever.
+V2.1 Kit: I designed the original V2 kit to reduce the cost of this fix as it doens't require the BNR throttle body spacer.
+Instead of returning the PCV gas to a BNR throttle body spacer like the V1 kit does, the V2.1 kit uses a Y fitting on the EVAP purge line or optionally, a brake booster tee fititng.
+While the adapter and some components add to the cost of the kit itself, the V2 kit saves you $50 as you no longer need to buy a separate BNR throttle body spacer.
+Please note that the check valve cannot be easily removed for inspection without pulling the intake manifold itself.
+However, the check valve is extremely robust and over-built for this application.
 The V2 kit is also easier and quicker to install and does not require the inch-pound torque wrench you need to get the throttle body spacer and throttle body back on.
+Please note, however, that the optional brake booster tee fitting should be checked and cleaned (if necessary) about at least every 50,000 miles or 2 years

-Orders are now handled on my website: http://www.cruzekits.com/
+Orders are handled on my website at CruzeKits.com.

 Alternate Order Options